The Sage Oracle (BES980UK) Review

 - Almost endless programmability

-The Oracle® creates café quality coffee that tastes like you’d get in your favorite café.– Breville
+The Oracle® creates café quality coffee that tastes like you’d get in your favourite café.– Breville

-With the Oracle espresso maker, Breville left no stone unturned to make it as easy as possible to brew excellent espresso at home.
-It’s price might blow your mind, but so will its features and capabilities.
+With the Oracle espresso maker, Sage Appliances left no stone unturned to make it as easy as possible to brew excellent espresso at home.
+Its price might blow your mind, but so will its features and capabilities.

 Design – 4/5

 Despite its good looks, it might not be a good fit for every kitchen.
-Measuring 14.5 x 14.7 x 17.6 inches and weighing 35 lbs, this coffee maker is a real beast compared to the compact Bambino Plus, which is a smaller model from Sage.
+Measuring 40.9 x 37.3 x 45.3 cm and weighing 15.6 kilos, this coffee maker is a real beast compared to the compact Bambino Plus, which is a smaller model from Sage.
 However, the designers have given it a nifty roller bearing system that you can engage using the knob located below the drip tray.
 It allows you to swivel this heavy machine around to reach the water tank at the back.

 Brewing System – 4.5/5